 The study funded by the UK Energy Research Center and published in Nature today, also identifies the geographic location of existing reserves that should remain unused and so sets out the regions that stand to lose most from achieving the 2°C goal.

-The authors show that the overwhelming majority of the huge coal reserves in China, Russia and the United States should remain unused along with over 260 thousand million barrels oil reserves in the Middle East, equivalent to all of the oil reserves held by Saudi Arabia.
+The authors show that the overwhelming majority of the huge coal reserves in China, Russia, and the United States should remain unused along with over 260 thousand million barrels of oil reserves in the Middle East, equivalent to all of the oil reserves held by Saudi Arabia.
 The Middle East should also leave over 60% of its gas reserves in the ground.

 The development of resources in the Arctic and any increase in unconventional oil – oil of a poor quality which is hard to extract – are also found to be inconsistent with efforts to limit climate change.